chorman0773/PokemonSMS-Public-Specification/TermsAndDefinitions.md

 ## Implementation Specific Behavior [terms.implspec] ##

 The Superset of Implementation-Defined Behavior and Unspecified Behavior.

 ## This Specification [terms.this] ##

 The PokemonSMS Public Specification or some part thereof.

+## This Document [terms.doc]

+When used within a document which forms a part of the specification, refers to that document in particular.